-Vintage mobile home photos and stories isn’t the easiest topic to find.
-There were several magazines that catered to mobile home owners back in those good ole days but like all great things, they came to an end in the mid 1960’s.
+Vintage mobile home photos and stories aren’t the easiest topics to find.
+There were several magazines that catered to mobile home owners back in those good ole days but like all great things, they came to an end in the mid-1960’s.

 Modern Mechanix.com, is a marvelous resource of the old magazine by the same name and I feel compelled to share them with you.
 Here’s the first of several articles I found.

 Here’s the article so you can read it: